AlibabaCloudDocs/ecs/intl.en-US/API Reference/Instances/DescribeInstanceTypes.md

 # DescribeInstanceTypes

-You can call this operation to query the details of one or more instance types.
+You can call the DescribeInstanceTypes operation to query all instance types provided by ECS.
+You can also query information about a specified instance type.

 ## Description